wuhuikai/DeepGuidedFilter/ComputerVision/Saliency_DSS/README.md

        [SalMetric_ROOT]/build/salmetric test.txt [WORKER_NUM]
        ```
 ## Acknowledgement
-A part of the code has been adapted from [DSS](https://github.com/Andrew-Qibin/DSS).
+A part of the code was adapted from [DSS](https://github.com/Andrew-Qibin/DSS).